Country Living in a Cariboo Valley

 A growing Valerian plant in the flower bed with daffodils and goutweed.

 You can see the Valerian growing on the front far right in the photo.
 It’s right behind the tulips.
 It won’t take long to shoot up several more feet, then start to bloom.
+The leaves are toothed and the flower heads grow in clusters.

 Some people use Valerian to help them sleep.
 Wonderful, wonderful…if you have some room, plant one of these!